-such phenomenon is the exchange of recipes in the comments section of the blog.
-Human health, food preparation, and child-rearing are all part of the greater myth of the home; homespace is seen as a space of comfortable convalescence (as opposed to a hospital), and food preparation is integral to what we do in homes, and homes are the sites where children are safely raised.
+Besides these fantasies of raising children or grandchildren in ostensibly worry-free pastoral Tennessee, the audience shared child-rearing ideas in the comments section of the blog.
+In addition, as the myth of home is developed by the audience, other domestic issues arise.
+For example, a surprising number of commenters confess to having serious health issues.
+There are dozens of comments that describe experiences with chemotherapy, hip surgery, multiple sclerosis, and trips to doctors.
+Another such phenomenon is the exchange of recipes in the comments section of the blog.
+Human health, food preparation, and child-rearing are all part of the greater myth of the home; homespace is seen as a space of comfortable convalescence (as opposed to a hospital), and food preparation and child-rearing are integral home activities.

 Thus the myth of "home" is shaped by the audience into a very recognizable form: the home becomes a basic economic space, or more accurately, the space of oikos (household/family) and nomos (convention/law).
 As is often noted in etymologies of the word "economics," its roots in the Greek oikos and nomos reveals a two-thousand year long concern with the home and the management of the family as the foundational unit of economy.
 This foundational unit is nearly always assumed to be a space for reproduction of the species, as well as for production of many human necessities (food, clothing, shelter, maintenance of health).
 The confessional comments about medical issues, the recipes exchanged, the child-rearing ideas: all of these facets of oikos are presented in the comments section of the Blog Cabin 2008 blog, often in startling candor.
-The desire to share "tips" on managing these facets appears to be exceptionally powerful among the audience.
+The desire to share "tips" on managing these facets is exceptionally powerful among the audience.
 Moreover, as the audience votes on various aspects of the log cabin, many of the arguments over the options center on organizing the potential space of the cabin in order to best manage the homespace.